ramanathanlab/pdfwf/README.md

 ## CLI
 For running smaller jobs without using parsl, the CLI can be used.
 The CLI provides a number of commands for running the workflow.
-The CLI can be used to run the `marker` and `oreo` parsers.
+The CLI can be used to run the `marker`, `nougat`, and `oreo` parsers.
 The CLI does not submit jobs to the scheduler, and is intended for use on small datasets which can be processed on a single interactive node or workstation.

 **Usage**: